guillermooo/sublime-undocs/source/customization/menus.rst

 =============================

-The **Side Bar** and **Side Bar Mount Point** menus are different to the others in that they have **contextual information** available regarding the selected item(s).
+The **Side Bar** and **Side Bar Mount Point** menus are different to the other menus in that they provide **contextual information** regarding the selected item(s).
-The selected items in the sidebar, both directories and files, are passed as a list to the specified command in a ``files`` argument.
+The selected directories and files, are passed as a list to the specified command in a ``files`` argument.